-- Potential barriers to implementing these options include: - researchers and research organizations resist efforts to give attention to knowledge brokering; - knowledge brokers and knowledge-brokering organizations resist efforts to meet research criteria as well as knowledge-brokering criteria, to scale up initiatives that might erode their comparative advantage, and to share insights that might erode their comparative advantage; and - policy-makers resist efforts to give attention to knowledge brokering, to scale up initiatives at the European level and to establish a single European focal point in a domain perceived as a national competency. - However, these and other potential barriers (and strategies to address them) warrant further study in their own right.
+- Potential barriers to implementing these options include: - researchers and research organizations resist efforts to give attention to knowledge brokering; - knowledge brokers and knowledge-brokering organizations resist efforts to share insights and undertake advancements in knowledge brokering that might erode their comparative advantage or lead to an end in their role or organization; and - policy-makers do not engage in efforts to design advancements in knowledge brokering to meet their needs.

+However, these and other potential barriers (and strategies to address them) warrant further study in their own right.